hphelion/documentation/devplatform/helion/admin/server/configuration.html.md

 automatically calculate the network / broadcast addresses for you, and prompt for the *sudo* password to write the changes.

+The command can be run non-interactively with the following arguments:

+- --interface
+- --ip
+- --netmask
+- --gateway
+- --dns-nameservers (set empty "" to skip)
+- --dns-search-domains (set empty "" to skip)
+- --restart-network

+If the IP address provided differs from the previous one, and the node isn't configured as a micro cloud, [kato node migrate](/als/v1/admin/reference/kato-ref/kato-command-ref-node-migrate) is run automatically.

 As a precaution, the command does not automatically restart networking services.
 To do so, run the following commands:

-    $ sudo /etc/init.d/networking restart
+    sudo /etc/init.d/networking restart

 You will see a deprecation warning about the `restart` option, which can safely be ignored in this context.

 **Note**

-If you are setting a new static IP *after* having configured the VM as a Core node in a cluster, you must run the [*kato node migrate*](/als/v1/admin/reference/kato-ref/#kato-command-ref-node-attach) command on each Application Lifecycle Service node to reset the MBUS\_IP for the cluster.
+If you are setting a new static IP *after* having configured a cluster, you must reconfigure all other nodes in the cluster to use the new MBUS IP address.
+Run [kato node attach](/als/v1/admin/reference/kato-ref/kato-command-ref-node-attach) on all non-Core nodes.

 Alternatively, these changes could be made by editing the */etc/network/interfaces* file manually.
 For example:

     auto eth0
     iface eth0 inet static